philipptrenz/django-vue-graphql/README.md

 ## What is it about?

-This is an opinionated framework that integrates Vue with Vuetify directly into Django.
+This is an opinionated framework that integrates [Vue.js](https://github.com/vuejs/vue) with [Vuetify](https://github.com/vuetifyjs/vuetify) directly into [Django](https://github.com/django/django).
-The Vue application is embedded using the Django template engine and GraphQL is preconfigured for backend communication.
+The Vue.js application is embedded using the Django template engine and [GraphQL](https://graphql.org) is preconfigured for backend communication.
 All requests are secured via Django's standard session-based authentication framework, CSRF cookies are also configured for GraphQL requests.
-For the login the standard view form `django.contrib.auth` is used, although the form is rendered by Vue.
+For login the standard view from `django.contrib.auth` is used, although the form gets rendered by Vuetify.
+To make file uploads as easy as possible from the frontend, [graphene-file-upload](https://github.com/lmcgartland/graphene-file-upload) is also on board.

+In a nutshell:

+* All the awesome security and database mapping of Django
+* All the flexibility and reactiveness of Vue.js
+* All the handy pre-styled components from vuetify
+* All the API awesomeness of GraphQL

 ## Get started